onurerdinc/AroundTheUS/README.md

-# Project 3: Around The U.S.
+# Project 3: Around The World

 **Intro**